TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/ToDo/To Do.md

 - [ ] Saving Highscore
 - [ ] Start on ability system
 - [ ] Screen shake
+- [ ] On Begin Cursor over and End Cursor over events.
+Change material of the button.

 1 mechanic is that boss in real life starts talking to you and have to flip the device over so that your IRL boss doesn't see you playing the game.
 Eye icon shows up and shows "Flip Device".
 When bar gets full, the game punishes you by shooting extra lasers or something